Payal342/GeneriMedicineFinderApplication/README.md

 # GenericMedicineFinderApplication
-For help help to find out generic medicines
+For help to find out generic medicines